 She took him by the arm and bought him lunch.

-Jack’s behaviour in response to her charity was both gratitude and guilt.
+Jack’s behavior in response to her charity was both gratitude and guilt.

 Their paths crossed daily from that moment in Spring.